Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ## 35.16 - 'Enable Public Network Firewall: Allow Local Ipsec Policy Merge' is set to 'False'

 >[!NOTE]
->This setting controls whether local administrators are allowed to create connection security rules that apply together with connection security rules configured by Group Policy.
+>This setting controls whether local administrators are allowed to create connectionsecurity rules that apply together with connection security rules configured by Group Policy.

 >[!TIP]
 >Automated Remedation

 >[!CAUTION]
 >Administrators can still create local connection security rules, but the rules will not be applied.

 ```
 OMA-URI